Iran executes British-Iranian national, UK condemns 'barbaric' act | Law-Order

 Iran executes British-Iranian national, UK condemns 'barbaric' act

-Iran has executed a British-Iranian national who once served as its deputy defence minister, its judiciary reported on Saturday, defying calls from London for his release after he was handed the death sentence on charges of spying for Britain.
-Britain, which had declared the case against Alireza Akbari as politically motivated, condemned the execution and said it would not stand unchallenged.
+Iran has executed a British-Iranian national who once served as its deputy defence minister, its judiciary said on Saturday, defying calls from London for his release after he was handed the death sentence on charges of spying for Britain.
+Britain, which had declared the case against Alireza Akbari, 61, as politically motivated and called for his release, condemned the execution.

-Britain, which had declared the case against Alireza Akbari as politically motivated, condemned the execution and said it would not stand unchallenged.
+Britain, which had declared the case against Alireza Akbari, 61, as politically motivated and called for his release, condemned the execution.
 Prime Minister Rishi Sunak called it "a callous and cowardly act carried out by a barbaric regime with no respect for the human rights of their own people".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)